-How the U.S. Political Scene Contributes to Unrest in the Middle East
+How U.S. Politics Leads to Unrest in the Middle East

 By Matthew Nakamura

-In the past, American intervention in the Middle East has been prompted by national agendas.
-In hindsight, it has also usually resulted in even more tension between nation-states in the region.
+Historically, the U.S. has intervened in the Middle East based on “national agendas.”
+In hindsight, it’s not surprising that this has led to even more tension between nation-states in the region.

 Saudi Arabia and Iran have been at odds since the Iranian revolution of 1979.
 But it was, at least in part, U.S. ties with the Saudi nation that egged on their rivalry.
-As proxy wars between the two broke out in the Middle East and even abroad, an expectation of unrest was slowly associated with the area.
+As proxy wars between the two broke out in the Middle East, an expectation of unrest was slowly associated with the area.
 Wars led to failed-nation states, which bred and enabled terrorist organizations.

 The reality of the Middle-Eastern situation is not one which most Americans take up and consider daily.
 But it’s not only American politicians that have had a significant influence on the development of the modern Near East.
-Because the United States is a democratic republic, the American population plays a much larger role than anyone would like to admit.
+Because the U.S. is a democratic republic, the American population plays a much larger role than most realize.

-America has an election coming up in less than a week and the nation is as split as it ever has been.
+America has an election coming up in less than a week and it’s as divided as it’s ever has been.
 The presidential candidates can barely get through televised debates without a laughable amount of name calling and virtue signalling.
 Unfortunately, the potential future leaders of the U.S. (one of them being the current president) are only a reflection of the broader political climate.
 Heated debates rage online over social media platforms, rarely showing any signs of productivity.